-When it says “copy that is 100 times more effective than the best advertising agency” you are extolling a benefit that prospects crave.
+When it says “copy that is 100 times more effective than the best advertising agency” you are conveying a benefit that prospects crave.

 How does it put an image in our minds?

-By using expressions such as “an illiterate dropout” or “the best advertising agency”, it helps us to put ourselves in a situation and even see it.
+Using expressions such as “an illiterate dropout” or “the best advertising agency”, help us to put ourselves in the situation and picture it clearly.

 What powerful words does it contain?